GSA-TTS/10x-website/reports/fy21-impact-report/04-project-showcase.md

   </div>
 </div>

-**How a 10x investment enshrines democratic principles in a changing govtech landscape**
+<p class="text-bold">How a 10x investment enshrines democratic principles in a changing govtech landscape</p>

 Artificial Intelligence and Machine Learning (AI/ML) technologies will affect how the government serves the public.
 Public sector spending on AI is projected to reach well into the billions before long.<sup id="fnref-1"><a href="#fn-1" class="footnote-ref">1</a></sup> Federal CIOs have encouraged agencies to start experimenting with AI and two previous presidential administrations have all issued guidance, memoranda, or executive orders specific to AI adoption in government.